mongoose-airlines/Al-Gore-Rithms/README.md

 ### AddOne

-A Simple Algorithm that takes a single number as an argument and returns that number plus 1.
+A simple algorithm that takes a single number as an argument and returns that number plus 1.

 ```js
 function addOne(num) {